arbelamram/pytest-rest-api/README.md

 ##

 ### Objectives
-* **Automate API Testing**: To automate the process of testing the ToDo API to ensure its endpoints are functioning correctly.
+* **Automate API Testing**: To automate the ToDo API testing process to ensure its endpoints are functioning correctly.
 * **Verify CRUD Operations**: To verify that the Create, Read, Update, and Delete operations of the ToDo API work as expected.
 * **Demonstrate Pytest Usage**: To demonstrate the use of Pytest for testing REST APIs.
 * **Utilize OOP Principles**: To utilize Object-Oriented Programming principles in designing the API wrapper.